 Public consultation on revised CTM Rules (Version 2)

-Following the initial assessment, on 5 May 2020 HFAC submitted revised rules for consideration.
-The ACCC is conducting a second round of public consultation on Version 2 of the CTM Rules, prior to making a final assessment of this matter.
+Following the ACCC’s initial assessment, on 5 May 2020 HFAC submitted revised rules for consideration.
+The ACCC conducted a second round of public consultation on Version 2 of the CTM Rules, on 26 June 2020.

 Initial assessment issued 28 February 2020